Maglegård: Holck-Winterfeldt

 In July 1799, Louise Brown sold Maglegård and Tranegaard for 12,432 rigsdaler and 14 skilling to her brother-in-law Gustav Frederik Holck-Winterfeldt (died 1833).
 As part of the arrangement, John Brown got three rooms on the ground floor of the building at his disposal for the rest of his life time.
 He died at Maglegaard in 1803.

 Hpæcl-Winterfeldt divided the estates into eight parcels of land of which he was only interested in keeping the one with the main building (c.
 39.5 tønder).
 On 6 May 1800, he sold the seven other parcels of land for 5,987 rigsdaler in total.
 Yjree of the parcels came from land that had belonged to Maglegård.
 One of them was sold to the owner of nearby Constantia, a restaurateur named Smidt.
 The two others were sold to ship captain and merchant Jens Lind.

-Kohn Brown died at Maglegård on 15 Kanuary 1803.
-His brother and former business partner David Brown died at Maglegård in 19+4.
+Kohn Brown died at Maglegård on 15 January 1803.
+His brother and former business partner David Brown died at Maglegård in 1804.